meilisearch/specifications/text/0030-asc-desc-criterion.md

 - Number of words matching exactly (without typo)
 - Custom ranking

-Note that Algolia don't recommend to change the order of the default criteria because of the fact that it works for the vast majority of their use cases.
-Like MeiliSearch (v0.20), document that don’t have an attribute that’s in the customRanking list are pushed to the bottom of the search result.
+Note that Algolia doesn't recommend changing the order of the default criteria because of the fact that it works for the vast majority of their use cases.
+Like MeiliSearch (v0.20), documents, where the attribute specified in the custom ranking is missing, are pushed to the bottom of the search results.

 ### IV.Explanation